quixio/quix-streams/src/StreamingDataFrames/README.md

 ## Putting it All Together

-No we have everything we need to get your app running:
+Now we have everything we need to get your app running:

 ```python
 from quixstreams import Application